What is Manuka Honey?

 Manuka honey is made by bees that pollinate the Manuka flower.
 Most commonly, this is done by European honey bees or “Apis mellifera.”

-The Manuka tree is native to, and commonly found, in most parts of New Zealand.
-It’s Latin name is ‘Leptospermum scoparium‘, and it is known to locals as the Manuka bush or tree.
+The Manuka tree is native to New Zealand and found in most parts of the country.
+Its Latin name is ‘Leptospermum scoparium‘, and it is known to locals as the Manuka bush or tree.